MisterNoNameLP/PleaL/README.md

 ### Pleal script compatility
 After the v1 release there will be no compatibility breaking updates unless a new major version gets released.
 Until then new releases will often break the PleaL API, but most likley not the compatibility of PleaL script itself.

+# Instalation
+At firts, lua 5.2+ or LuaJIT have to be installed.
+How to do that depends on the operating system and the distribution used.
+### Linux
+To install PleaL, the [PleaL runner](https://github.com/MisterNoNameLP/PleaL/blob/main/building/release/pleal) have to be put in an folder included in your $PATH.
+PleaL scripts then can be executet by calling `pleal SCRIPT.pleal`.

 # Versioning
 Pleal uses [Semantic Versioning 2.0.0](https://semver.org/).